Parliamentary.ai

 Overview

-This bill establishes a new legal process for declaring a missing person presumed dead and for managing their affairs while they are missing.
-It streamlines the process, clarifies existing laws, and introduces administrative guardianship orders for managing the estates of missing persons.
+This bill establishes a new legal framework for declaring a missing person presumed dead and for managing their affairs while they are missing.
+It simplifies the process of declaring someone dead after a prolonged absence, introduces Administrative Guardianship Orders for managing the estates of missing persons, and repeals outdated legislation.

 Description